What is Sketchnote Lab?

 — Mike

 Sketchnote Lab is Mike Rohde’s space designed to bridge the gap between sketchnote theory and practice.
-The goal is to guide you in integrating sketchnoting into your everyday life.
+You don’t need to be an artist to think visually.
+Join Mike and learn to use sketchnotes to clarify your thinking, solve problems, and move forward.
 Learn more about Sketchnote Lab.

-Mike is the author of The Sketchnote Handbook and The Sketchnote Workbook, bestselling books that teach regular people how to start and keep sketchnoting.
+Mike is the author of The Sketchnote Handbook and The Sketchnote Workbook, bestselling books that teach regular people how to start sketchnoting and build a regular sketchnoting practice.

-He is the founder of the Sketchnote Army and host of the Sketchnote Army Podcast, where he interviews visual thinkers to understand what makes them tick.
+He founded the Sketchnote Army and hosts the Sketchnote Podcast, where he interviews visual thinkers to understand what makes them tick.

 Thanks for your relentless focus on sharing the value of Sketchnoting, very inspiring!